Did you hear? YouTube replaced Facebook as the #1 platform that affects consumer behavior.

 When adding end screens, you can import from a video or add them yourself.
 Here’s what you need to do when you choose to add them yourself.

-- Click add element and choose from your options.
+- Click add an element and choose from your options.
 We always like including a subscribe button here.

 - You can play around with placement options and can change that card outline if it’s distracting you.

 - Make sure it’s in a place that looks good on your final video.
 To get rid of an element, hit the trash can.

 - Keep in mind that at least one element needs to be a video or playlist.

 - You can select a video or playlist from your own channel, or choose from other channels and videos on YouTube.

 - Adjust the timing of the End Screen elements and then click Save.

 When adding your Cards, you can select videos that you’ve uploaded or videos from anywhere on YouTube.

 Your Teaser Text shows up when the card displays.
 You can make it say whatever you want or leave the default.